dharma-eng/dharma-token/README.md

 There are a handful of different approaches to transferring dTokens:

-- `transfer(address recipient, uint256 amount)` will simply send dTokens from the caller to the recipient.
+- [`transfer(address recipient, uint256 amount)`](https://github.com/dharma-eng/dharma-token/blob/master/contracts/token/DharmaTokenV1.sol#L335) will simply send dTokens from the caller to the recipient.
-- `approve(address spender, uint256 amount)` followed by `transferFrom(address sender, address recipient, uint256 amount)` will allow the caller to designate a "sender" which will then be able to send dTokens on their behalf.
+- [`approve(address spender, uint256 amount)`](https://github.com/dharma-eng/dharma-token/blob/master/contracts/token/DharmaTokenV1.sol#L372) followed by [`transferFrom(address sender, address recipient, uint256 amount)`](https://github.com/dharma-eng/dharma-token/blob/master/contracts/token/DharmaTokenV1.sol#L386) will allow the caller to designate a "sender" which will then be able to send dTokens on their behalf.
-- `transferUnderlying(address recipient, uint256 underlyingEquivalentAmount)` is equivalent to `transfer`, except that the _underlying equivalent value to transfer_ is passed as the argument, and the amount of dTokens to transfer will be determined using the current exchange rate.
+- [`transferUnderlying(address recipient, uint256 underlyingEquivalentAmount)`](https://github.com/dharma-eng/dharma-token/blob/master/contracts/token/DharmaTokenV1.sol#L348) is equivalent to `transfer`, except that the _underlying equivalent value to transfer_ is passed as the argument, and the amount of dTokens to transfer will be determined using the current exchange rate.
 Note that the amount of dTokens transferred will be rounded up, meaning that _slightly more_ than the specified underlying equivalent value may be transferred.
+This function will also accrue interest on the dToken.
-- `approve(address spender, uint256 amount)` followed by `transferUnderlyingFrom(address sender, address recipient, uint256 underlyingEquivalentAmount)` is equivalent to `transferFrom`, except that the _underlying equivalent value to transfer_ is passed as the argument.
+- [`approve(address spender, uint256 amount)`](https://github.com/dharma-eng/dharma-token/blob/master/contracts/token/DharmaTokenV1.sol#L372) followed by [`transferUnderlyingFrom(address sender, address recipient, uint256 underlyingEquivalentAmount)`](https://github.com/dharma-eng/dharma-token/blob/master/contracts/token/DharmaTokenV1.sol#L401) is equivalent to `transferFrom`, except that the _underlying equivalent value to transfer_ is passed as the argument.
+This function will also accrue interest on the dToken.
 Note that the argument to `approve` still needs to be denominated in dTokens.

-In addition to the standard ERC20 `approve` (which is susceptible to a well-known race condition), allowance can be modified via `increaseAllowance`, `decreaseAllowance`, and `modifyAllowanceViaMetaTransaction`.
+In addition to the standard ERC20 `approve` (which is susceptible to a well-known race condition), allowance can be modified via [`increaseAllowance`](https://github.com/dharma-eng/dharma-token/blob/master/contracts/token/DharmaTokenV1.sol#L427), [`decreaseAllowance`](https://github.com/dharma-eng/dharma-token/blob/master/contracts/token/DharmaTokenV1.sol#L442), and [`modifyAllowanceViaMetaTransaction`](https://github.com/dharma-eng/dharma-token/blob/master/contracts/token/DharmaTokenV1.sol#L457).

 ### Meta-transactions

-In order to provide basic meta-transaction support, dToken allowances can be set by providing signatures that are then supplied by arbitrary callers as part of calls to `modifyAllowanceViaMetaTransaction(address owner, address spender, uint256 value, bool increase, uint256 expiration, bytes32 salt, bytes calldata signatures)`, either to _increase_ allowance (when `increase = true`) or to _decrease_ allowance (when `increase = false`) The `getMetaTransactionMessageHash(bytes4 functionSelector, bytes calldata arguments, uint256 expiration, bytes32 salt)` view function can be used to get the message hash that needs to be signed (as a "personal message") in order to generate the signature, with function selector `0x2d657fa5` and arguments `abi.encode(owner, spender, value, increase)` for `modifyAllowanceViaMetaTransaction`.
+In order to provide basic meta-transaction support, dToken allowances can be set by providing signatures that are then supplied by arbitrary callers as part of calls to [`modifyAllowanceViaMetaTransaction(address owner, address spender, uint256 value, bool increase, uint256 expiration, bytes32 salt, bytes calldata signatures)`](https://github.com/dharma-eng/dharma-token/blob/master/contracts/token/DharmaTokenV1.sol#L457), either to _increase_ allowance (when `increase = true`) or to _decrease_ allowance (when `increase = false`) The [`getMetaTransactionMessageHash(bytes4 functionSelector, bytes calldata arguments, uint256 expiration, bytes32 salt)`](https://github.com/dharma-eng/dharma-token/blob/master/contracts/token/DharmaTokenV1.sol#L533) view function can be used to get the message hash that needs to be signed (as a "personal message") in order to generate the signature, with function selector `0x2d657fa5` and arguments `abi.encode(owner, spender, value, increase)` for `modifyAllowanceViaMetaTransaction`.

 These meta-transactions are **unordered**, meaning that they are based on a unique message hash rather than on an incrementing nonce per account.
 This hash is generated from the dToken address, the caller, the function called, and the arguments to the function, including an optional expiration and an arbitrary salt value.
 Once a specific set of arguments has been used, it cannot be used again.
 (The Dharma Smart Wallet implements meta-transactions using an incrementing nonce, and is used in place of the native dToken meta-transactions when strict transaction ordering is preferred.)

 > **IMPORTANT NOTE**: meta-transactions can be front-run by a griefer in an attempt to disrupt conditional logic on the caller that is predicated on success of the call - to protect against this, calling contracts can perform an allowance check against `allowance` or a message hash validity check against `getMetaTransactionMessageHash` prior to performing the call, or can catch reverts originating from the call and perform either of these two checks on failure.

-They also utilize ERC-1271 in cases where the owner is a contract address - this means that the dToken will call into a `isValidSignature(bytes calldata data, bytes calldata signatures)` view function on the contract at the owner account, and that contract will then determine whether or not to allow the meta-transaction to proceed or not.
-The `data` parameter is comprised of a 32-byte hash digest, followed by a "context" bytes array that contains the arguments used to generate the hash digest (to be precise, the context is hashed to generate the "message hash", then that message hash is prefixed according to EIP-191 0x45, or eth*Sign, and hashed again to generate the hash digest).
+They also utilize [ERC-1271](https://eips.ethereum.org/EIPS/eip-1271) in cases where the owner is a contract address - this means that the dToken will call into a `isValidSignature(bytes calldata data, bytes calldata signatures)` view function on the contract at the owner account, and that contract will then determine whether or not to allow the meta-transaction to proceed or not.
+The `data` parameter is comprised of a 32-byte hash digest, followed by a "context" bytes array that contains the arguments used to generate the hash digest (to be precise, the context is hashed to generate the "message hash", then that message hash is prefixed according to [EIP-191](https://eips.ethereum.org/EIPS/eip-191) 0x45, i.e. [geth's personal_sign](https://github.com/ethereum/go-ethereum/wiki/Management-APIs#personal_sign), and hashed again to generate the hash digest).
 In cases where the owner is \_not* a contract address (i.e. there is no runtime code at the account), `ecrecover` will be used instead.

 > **IMPORTANT NOTE**: dTokens can be stolen from contracts that implement ERC-1271 in an insecure fashion - do not return the ERC-1271 magic value from an `isValidSignature` call on your contract unless you're sure that you've properly implemented your desired signature validation scheme!

 ### View functions

 Dharma Tokens have a whole host of view functions and pure functions - many are direct analogues of the equivalents on Compound (though they are all _actually_ view functions) and are mostly self-explanatory.
-That being said, it is important to note that `exchangeRateCurrent`, `supplyRatePerBlock`, and `getSpreadPerBlock` all return values that have been "scaled up" by `10^18`, meaning the returned values should be _divided_ by that scaling factor in order to derive the actual value.
+That being said, it is important to note that [`exchangeRateCurrent`](https://github.com/dharma-eng/dharma-token/blob/master/contracts/token/DharmaTokenV1.sol#L634), [`supplyRatePerBlock`](https://github.com/dharma-eng/dharma-token/blob/master/contracts/token/DharmaTokenV1.sol#L646), and [`getSpreadPerBlock`](https://github.com/dharma-eng/dharma-token/blob/master/contracts/token/DharmaTokenV1.sol#L689) all return values that have been "scaled up" by `10^18`, meaning the returned values should be _divided_ by that scaling factor in order to derive the actual value.

 ## Install

-To install locally, you'll need Node.js 10 through 12 and Yarn _(or npm)_.
+To install locally, you'll need [Node.js](https://nodejs.org/) 10 through 12 and [Yarn](https://yarnpkg.com/) _(or [npm](https://www.npmjs.com/)_.
 To get everything set up:

 ```sh
 $ git clone https://github.com/dharma-eng/dharma-token.git